F12: California Woman Accuses Deputies Of Assaulting Her At Hospital And Denying Her Mandatory Treatment

 The lawsuit states that as a result of the deputies’ unwarranted violence against Ashad, she lost consciousness twice at the hospital and was still denied the treatment that a medical professional deemed imperative.

-Alameda County Sheriff’s Office claims that Ashad was being charged with assault of a peace officer and other party but the district attorney did not pursue the charges.
-That right there should be enough to show that these lil piggies were full of s#!t.
+Alameda County Sheriff’s Office claims that Ashad was being charged with assault of a peace officer and other party, but the district attorney did not pursue the charges.
+That right there should be enough to show that these lil piggies were full of s***.

 We hope all of these badged slabs of pork are sent to prison and that Malia Ashad gets every red cent she’s owed for her pain.